zucisystems/pageassetsize/README.md

 	2. The categorized assets sizes are stored into an excel The above are abailable under ../src/testresults/<date_time> of execution.

-## QUick Overview of Maven Dependencies
+## Quick Overview of Maven Dependencies

 * **Selenium Web Driver:**
 	Selenium-WebDriver helps in launching the Web Page and wait until its completely rendered